1Password/1password-claude-plugin/README.md

 ### Step 2: Install the plugin

 When published, install from the Claude Code plugin marketplace.
-This registers the validation hook from `hooks/hooks.json`.
+This registers the validation hook, the `1password-environments` agent skill, and the MCP server configuration together.

 **From a marketplace** (once available):